 Yes, birth is a miracle.
 But hospital stays and services also cost money.
 You can estimate how much in advance by speaking with your insurance company.
 And then begin to set aside money aimed at paying off that bill.

 7. Research health savings plans: Consider taking advantage of Flexible Spending Accounts, also known as Flexible Spending Arrangements.
-Health FSA’s let you set aside up to $2,650 of pre-tax money to use for medical expenses.
+Health FSA’s let you set aside up to $2,650 to $2,850 of pre-tax money to use for medical expenses.
 These can include things like co-pays, deductibles, some drugs and other medical costs.
 (The IRS has rules about what’s eligible.)
 Both you and your spouse can sign up for FSAs.